Gray hair may be preventable.

 Small wonder why people have midlife crises in this world that writes off experience and fails to understand that life after 40 is far from over.

 There are other takes.
 Former child star Tia Mowry (of Sister, Sister fame) wrote about embracing her gray hair as a blessing; she’s gotten to an age many people never experience due to early death.
-People noticed her gray, even told her to cover that up because “girls shouldn’t be seen that way”—because at 40, don’t we all want to be referred to or looked at as girls?
+People noticed her gray and even told her to cover that up because “girls shouldn’t be seen that way”—because at 40, don’t we all want to be referred to or looked at as girls?
 Whenever an aging Hollywood starlet (and it’s a truth, not a smear, that we are all aging) gives up the ghost and stops dying her hair or fretting about it, some whisper.
 Some talk loud social-media shit and ask why she let herself go so.
 Many cheer, optimistically declaring the end of an era where gray hair meant the end of one’s career or desirability.
 The Wall Street Journal assured us earlier this year that women are now going gray at work, the ultimate flex.

 Small wonder why people have midlife crises in this world that writes off experience and fails to understand that life after 40 is far from over.
 In fact, it’s a period of rebirth for many women, who get a spurt of creativity when their hair starts to turn that supposedly unattractive gray.
 My hair is a source of power because I love this part of me regardless of what anyone says.
 I joke, half-seriously, that I’m waiting for the day when it all goes white-gray like the mane of Storm of the X-Men comic and films (then, I will levitate into the sky, make pronouncements about good and evil, and control the elements, just like she does with her bad self).